deltacasttv/nmos-vhd-samples/README.md

 The NMOS VHD samples showcase the basic structure and usage of the NMOS APIs in conjunction with [DELTACAST](https://www.deltacast.tv/) VideoMaster API.
 It can be used as a reference for implementing VHD solutions in media production and distribution workflows using NMOS.

+The samples include a Receiver Node Sample and a Sender Node Sample.

-The sample include a Receiver Node Sample, which demonstrates the implementation of a receiver node capable of discovering, connecting to, and displaying streams from NMOS-compliant sender nodes.
+The Receiver Node Sample demonstrates the implementation of a receiver node capable of discovering, connecting to, and displaying streams from NMOS-compliant sender nodes.
 This sample utilizes the NMOS IS-04 and IS-05 specifications for discovery and connection management.
 It showcases the ability to dynamically discover available sender nodes on the network, establish connections with them, and receive and display the video streams they send.
 By providing a practical example of NMOS functionality integration into a receiver application, this sample serves as a valuable reference for developers.

+The Sender Node Sample demonstrates the implementation of a sender node capable of sending streams to NMOS-compliant receiver nodes.
+This sample also utilizes the NMOS IS-04 and IS-05 specifications for discovery and connection management.
+It showcases the ability to dynamically advertise available streams on the network and establish connections with receiver nodes.
+By providing a practical example of NMOS functionality integration into a sender application, this sample serves as a valuable reference for developers.

-This sample serve as reference implementation for developers looking to build NMOS-compliant receiver nodes.
-It demonstrates the usage of the NMOS APIs, including discovery, connection management, and streaming.
-By studying and modifying the sample, developers can gain a better understanding of how to integrate NMOS functionality into their own applications with the [DELTACAST](https://www.deltacast.tv/) VideoMaster SDK.
+These samples serve as reference implementations for developers looking to build NMOS-compliant receiver and sender nodes.
+They demonstrate the usage of the NMOS APIs, including discovery, connection management, and streaming.
+By studying and modifying the samples, developers can gain a better understanding of how to integrate NMOS functionality into their own applications with the [DELTACAST](https://www.deltacast.tv/) VideoMaster SDK.

 ## Features
 - Supports the following NMOS specifications: